Katori/Spectrum/README.md

 ## How Does Spectrum Work

-Inspired by Master Server Framework but massively simplified and done "the Mirror way", Spectrum uses a Master-Spawner-Server-Client architecture.
+Spectrum uses a Master-Spawner-Server-Client architecture:

 ### Master Server